c1495616js/gitea-drone/README.md

 Now boot the stack:

 ```
-$ bash boot.sh
+$ sh boot.sh
 ```

-*Note*: Theres a [current issue](https://github.com/go-gitea/gitea/issues/7702) where webhooks get fired twice, if you see that just restart gitea with `docker restart gitea`.
+- Head over to: `http://${IP_ADDRESS}:3000 and click install gitea with existing configuration.

+- Register an account in gitea.

 - Head over to: `http://${IP_ADDRESS}:3000/user/settings/applications` and create a new OAuth2 Application and set the Redirect URI to `http://${IP_ADDRESS}:3001/login`